-- submission of an application which is completed and containing true and correct information; - subscriber generates his/her/its key pair by himself/herself/itself.
-The generation may also be delegated to Certum for S / MIME and CodeSigning certificates; - in the case of self-generate a key pair subscriber should provide the public key to Certum directly or through the registration authority associated with Certum, and also prove possession of private key corresponding to public key submitted (see Chap.
+- submission of an application which is completed and containing true and correct information; - subscriber is responsible for generating their own key pair.
+The generation may also be delegated to Certum for S/MIME and Code Signing certificates; - in the case of self-generate a key pair subscriber should provide the public key to Certum directly or through the registration authority associated with Certum, and prove possession of private key corresponding to public key submitted (see Chap.
 3.2.1).